michelschep/michelschep/README.md

 - 👋 Hi, I’m @michelschep
-- 👀 I’m interested in chess, astronomy, soccer, table tennis, politics, and wrting code!
+- 👀 I’m interested in chess, astronomy, soccer, table tennis, politics, and writing code!
 - 🌱 I’m currently learning more about testing (Verify, Integration Testing with the WebApplicationFactory)
 - 📫 To reach me send a message to my LinkedIn: https://www.linkedin.com/in/michelschep/